-Before we get started with this project, let’s talk about the essential stencil making materials.
+Before we get started with this project, let’s talk about the essential stencil-making materials.

 You can make stencils with a variety of materials.
 You can find these blank stencil plastic sheets on Amazon that are ideal to cut your own stencils on by hand or with a cutting machine.

-However, if you don’t have these stencil making sheets at home you can find another solution by up-cycling a plastic box or filling materials.
+However, if you don’t have these stencil-making sheets at home you can find another solution by up-cycling a plastic box or filling materials.

 Feel free to check around the house and find suitable items for re-purposing.
 It is important that the plastic is flexible and that it can bend but it must be still firm enough to hold the pattern well and be reusable over time.

 I have a laminator machine at home and laminating pouches.
-I ran the pouch through the machine once without any paper in between them and it produced a sturdy plastic sheet that I think is one of the best material to make stencils out of.
+I ran the pouch through the machine once without any paper in between them and it produced a sturdy plastic sheet that I think is one of the best materials to make stencils out of.

 It was definitely brilliant for my DIY bullet journal stencils!
 I had lots of fun making them, have you ever tried making stencils at home using laminating sheets?